JarWarren/SKFlappyBird/README.md

 * While the gameplay works great, there's an occasional bug with audio. `SKAction.playSoundFileNamed(_:waitForCompletion:)` was designed for simple sound effects.
 Sadly in practice I got unreliable results.
 Apparently other developers have been encountering this issue for years.
 A real project might use SKAudioNode or AVPlayer.

 * I don't have every asset from the original game.
-So no pause buttton or fancy medals after a game over.
+So no pause button or fancy medals after a game over.

 ### Changes I would make for a bigger game
 * In a larger project I might have made GameObject a word-for-word copy of all SKScene callbacks.
 Here, it only has 3 functions - `setUp()`, `update()` and `changeState(to:)`.